EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Related Work

 \subsection{Image Inpainting with Generative Models}

 Image inpainting aims to complete missing regions using the visible context.
-Early approaches \citep{zhao2021comodgan, zuo2023ganseg, sargsyan2023migan} based on GANs have been surpassed by diffusion-based methods \citep{Xie2022smartbrush, yang2022paintbyexample}, which produce more stable, detailed, and high-fidelity completions.
-Building on text-to-image diffusion models \citep{rombach2022sd, podell2023sdxl, esser2024dit}, methods such as HDPainter \citep{manukyan2023hdpainter} and SmartBrush \citep{Xie2022smartbrush} further fine-tune these diffusion backbones on paired inpainting datasets so that the model can exploit text prompts while learning to fill masked regions.
-However, these models are still optimized for context-consistent completion and tend to hallucinate plausible new objects, rather than faithfully reconstructing the original background occluded by the target.
+Early approaches \cite{zhao2021comodgan, zuo2023ganseg, sargsyan2023migan} based on GANs have been surpassed by diffusion-based methods \cite{Xie2023smartbrush, yang2023paintbyexample}, which produce stable, detailed, and high-fidelity completions.
+Building on text-to-image diffusion backbones \cite{rombach2022sd, podell2024sdxl}, existing methods \cite{manukyan2025hdpainter, Xie2023smartbrush} fine-tune these backbones on paired inpainting datasets so that they can exploit text prompts while learning to fill masked regions.
+However, these approaches are still optimized for context-consistent completion and tend to hallucinate plausible new objects rather than preserving the original scene content.